 How to get visas for an overland tour in Africa

 This depends entirely on what type of passport you hold.
-To get the most accurate and most up-to-date information on visas, you should check your government website.
+To get the most accurate and up-to-date information on visas, you should check your government website.
 If you’re from the UK and choose to do the Cape Town to Victoria Falls Tour, you’re lucky!
 South Africa, Namibia and Botswana, allow you free entry.
 In Zimbabwe, you can easily obtain your visa at the border.
-P.S. this is where those US Dollars come in handy!
+P.S.
+This is where those US Dollars come in handy!
 Unfortunately, not all countries have the opportunity for visa-free travel.
 For example, Chinese nationals need to obtain some visas beforehand and can incur waits of over 3 hours at borders such as Botswana.

 To apply for visas beforehand, visit iVisa.